The Journal

 Boise State University

-Jacky O'Connor is a professor of English at Boise State University.
-She has written Dramatizing Dementia: Madness in the Plays of Tennessee Williams, along with several articles on Williams and other modern authors.
+Jacqueline O’Connor is a professor of English at Boise State University.
+She is the author of Documentary Trial Plays in Contemporary American Theater (2013) and Dramatizing Dementia: Madness in the Plays of Tennessee Williams.

 - "Living in this little hotel": Boarders on Borders in Tennessee Williams's Early Short Plays (2000)